turingschool-examples/legacy_adopt_dont_shop/README.md

 Partial Matches for Pet Names

 As a visitor
-When visit an application show page
+When I visit an application show page
 And I search for Pets by name
 Then I see any pet whose name PARTIALLY matches my search For example, if I search for "fluff", my search would match pets with names "fluffy", "fluff", and "mr. fluff"